First recorded by Evie Sands (US #114 1965).

 From the wiki: “In 1965, Evie Sands began her lasting collaboration with the producer/composers Chip Taylor (‘Wild Thing‘, ‘Angel of the Morning‘) and Al Gorgoni with the release of the single ‘Take Me For a Little While’ (written by Trade Martin).

 “But, prior to its release, a test pressing of Sands’ recording was stolen by a Chicago-based producer, shopping it to established Chess Records recording artist Jackie Ross who was coming off the major Pop-Soul hit ‘Selfish One’.
-Ross – who was unaware of the duplicity involved, and who left Chess shortly afterwards – and her producers loved the song, and recorded, pressed and released the record within 48 hours, beating Sands’ version to the street by a week.
-The ensuing battle between the two versions killed whatever chance either single had to chart nationwide – even though as part of the settlement the Ross recording was withdrawn from distribution – and the subsequent legal struggle set-back Sands’ career before it even had a chance to get started.
+Ross was unaware of the duplicity involved, and left Chess shortly afterwards.
+Regardless, her producers loved the song, and recorded, pressed and released Ross’ version within 48 hours, beating Sands’ version to the street by a week.